From that date onwards users needed to be able to give informed consent for cookies—and withdraw it just as easily.

 Perhaps the main reason for high levels of rejection is poor implementation.

 In the very worst cases, users don't even have to make a cookie decision.
 The default design rejects them on their behalf.
-For instance, in many cases users can fully interact with a website without having to choose.
+In many cases, users can interact fully with a website without ever having to make a choice.

 What a waste.

-In this case, there is really no point in using tools that rely on cookies at all (except those that are 'strictly necessary').
+In this case, there is really no point in using tools that rely on cookies at all—except those that are 'strictly necessary'.

 Assuming you are not in Tier 1, the good news is that improvement is possible.

-Indeed, I expect rejection to decrease over time, as industry becomes better at delivering consent as a normal site feature (within the overall context of the death of third-party cookies.)
+I expect rejection to decrease over time, as industry becomes better at delivering consent as a normal site feature (within the overall context of the death of third-party cookies.)

 Some top tips to increase acceptance include the following: